Notify me

 The original gold Speedmaster watches were presented to astronauts at a gala dinner in 1969 in Houston.
 The edition now, as it was then, is limited to 1014 pieces.

-The case and strap are made of a specially designed gold alloy they are calling “moomshine gold” to give a similar pale hue to the original watches.
-The burgundy ceramic bezel, also a similar color to the original, gives it a distinctive look.
+The case and strap are made of a specially designed gold alloy they are calling “moonshine gold” to give a similar pale hue to the original watches.
+The burgundy ceramic bezel, also a similar colour to the original, gives it a distinctive look.
 The case-back includes both a piece of lunar meteorite, and a map of the world focused on Cape Canaveral.
 And, like the original, it is presented in a “crater box.”

 The Panerai Experience Editions, are not just watches.
 When you bought one you also had the option of a unique adventure experience, such as sailing along the Amalfi coast on a 1936 yacht, joining Italian Special Forces troops in exercises, or joining some real Navy Seal training.